michalmar/azure-labs/HOL07-AML-R/01-dsvm-lab.md

 ![step 7](./media/dsvm-6.png)
 1. Check the details - Public IP or hit **Connect** which will open the Remote Desktop Connection -> use your credentials to login (entered previously)
 ![step 8](./media/dsvm-7.png)
-1. You are now logged into DSVM and should see the Windows screen / Destop
+1. You are now logged into DSVM and should see the Windows screen / Desktop
 ![step 9](./media/dsvm-8.png)
 1. check out the pre-installed SW: